n1ru4l/envelop/packages/plugins/rate-limiter/README.md

 ## Notes

-The prop graphQLRateLimitConfig with an object of any options available to the graphql-rate-limit getGraphQLRateLimiter function may also be passed into useRateLimiter.
+All options available to the graphql-rate-limit getGraphQLRateLimiter function may also be passed into useRateLimiter.

 You can find more details here: https://github.com/teamplanes/graphql-rate-limit#readme